frenck/spook/documentation/integrations/input_number.md

   - Defaults to configured step value
 ```

-This service already exists, but is extended by Spook to add the `amount` attribute.
+This service already exists but is extended by Spook to add the `amount` attribute.
 If the `amount` attribute is not provided, the service will use the step value of the input number entity.
 The `amount` attribute must be a multiple of the step value.

 :::{seealso} Example {term}`service call <service call>` in {term}`YAML`
 :class: dropdown